top of page

 By being smart and frugal, you can add home value without breaking the bank.

-Is a Patio Remodel Worth It for Every Home?
+Section 6: Is a Patio Remodel Worth It for Every Home?

 Not always.
 If you're in an area where nobody spends a lot of time outside, remodeling a patio might not pay off for you.
 But in hotter climates where everybody is outside year-round, a beautifully designed patio can be a big selling point.